jfo/weblog/content/post/just.md

 basically, running on a _real_ machine, which is a bunch of transistors and chips and hoobledy gock and whatsits that redirect electricity really quickly in different ways that we read back to get answers to math problems?
-So we're just _harnessing lightening to do math?_
+So we're just _harnessing lightning to do math?_ That's amazing!

 yeah, it's really simple, it's just a function.